 Contact our offices at (850) 681-7777 to schedule an initial consultation, either in the office or on the phone.
 During the meeting, you can speak directly with our experienced criminal lawyers about the particular facts of your case.
 Obtaining representation as early as possible in the process helps ensure all avenues of attacking the criminal charges are available.

 Pumphrey Law is located in Tallahassee, Florida.
-We serve clients charged with crimes in Leon County and the surrounding areas throughout Florida's Second Judicial Circuit including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
+We serve clients accused of crimes in Leon County and the surrounding areas throughout Florida's Second Judicial Circuit including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
 We also represent clients in the surrounding areas throughout North Florida.